 As we invest more money into solar panel technology, we should see production costs decrease and efficiency increase.
 In a few years solar panels may not require as large an investment and will help reduce the environmental impact we create with our need for electricity.

-Learn more about solar power and related topics by following the links on the next page.
+Learn more about solar power and related topics by following the links below.